johannesblhansen/loginapptwo/README.md

 To select one over the other, edit the @Order

-The CustomAuthenticationConfiguration uses a custom filter and authentication object, where the FormLoginWebSecurityConfiguration uses standard spring filter UsernamePasswordAuthenticationFilter
+The CustomAuthenticationConfiguration uses a custom filter and authentication object, where the FormLoginWebSecurityConfiguration uses standard spring filter UsernamePasswordAuthenticationFilter.
+For implementation only a UserDetailsService is injected via the configuration.
+Authentication is handled in a default Spring provider using this service.